 Disable EA Desktop In-Game Overlay on Windows

-Note: EA Desktop was previously Origin Beta and you can sign up for it’s access.
+Note: EA Desktop was previously Origin Beta and you can sign up for its access.

 As a part of EA Desktop client, the In-Game overlay comes enabled by default.
 You can quickly check whether or not in-game overlay is enabled, by holding down “

 shift + F1 key combination” if something changes on your screen can u see options to chat it with your game friends the in-game overlay is enabled.
-Now that you know it is enabled let’s proceeds to disable the same:
+Now that you know it is enabled let’s proceed to disable the same:

-Once logged in, from the top-left area of the menu click on Application Setting. (if Origin from the top-left area of the menu click on Application Setting which is located under the Origin label. which is located under the Origin label).
+Once logged in, from the top-left area of the menu click on Application Setting. (if Origin is from the top-left area of the menu click on Application Setting which is located under the Origin label. which is located under the Origin label).

 Further, click Application and look for In-game Overlay this setting needs to be turned off.
-Once you set it off, the option turns dark grey and you have successfully disabled in-game overlay.
-And in future, if you want to enable the overlay just repeat the process and turn on the option.
+Once you set it off, the option turns dark grey and you have successfully disabled the in-game overlay.
+And in the future, if you want to enable the overlay just repeat the process and turn on the option.